JetBlue Flight 292: Incident

 The captain was 46-year-old Scott Burke, with 10,829 total flight hours, 2,552 of which were on the Airbus A320.
 The first officer was 37-year-old David Razler, who out of 5,732 total flight hours had an estimated 1,284 hours on the Airbus A320.

 Carrying 140 passengers and six crew, the Airbus A320-232 departed Burbank at 3:17 p.m.
 PDT (UTC−07:00).
 The aircraft was scheduled to fly 2,465 mi to John F. Kennedy International Airport.

 After takeoff from Burbank, the pilots could not retract the landing gear.
-They then flew low over Long Beach Municipal Airport in Long Beach (the location of a JetBlue hub) to allow officials in the airport's control tower to assess the damage to its landing gear before attempting a landing.
+They then flew low over Long Beach Municipal Airport to allow officials in the airport's control tower to assess the damage to its landing gear before attempting a landing.
 It was found that the nosewheel was rotated ninety degrees to the left, perpendicular to the direction of the fuselage.

-Rather than land at Long Beach Airport, the pilot-in-command diverted to Los Angeles International Airport (LAX), in order to take advantage of its long, wide runways and modern safety equipment.
+Rather than land at Long Beach Airport, the crew decided to divert to Los Angeles International Airport (LAX), in order to take advantage of its long, wide runways and modern safety equipment.

 The pilots flew the aircraft, which can carry up to 46,860 lbs of aviation fuel, in a figure eight pattern between Bob Hope Airport in Burbank and LAX for more than two hours in order to burn fuel and lower the risk of fire upon landing.
 This also served to lighten the plane, reducing potential stress on the landing gear and dramatically lowering landing speed as well.
 The Airbus A320 does not have the mechanical ability to dump fuel, despite various news agencies reporting that the aircraft was doing so over the ocean.

 Because JetBlue planes are equipped with DirecTV satellite television, passengers on Flight 292 were able to watch live news coverage of their flight and listen to "analysts discuss[ing] their probable fate" while the plane circled over the Los Angeles for hours burning off fuel.
 Reportedly, moments before the plane touched down, a member of the flight crew turned off the broadcast as they had decided that it was "upsetting the passengers too much."

 Emergency services and fire engines were standing by on the LAX ramp ahead of the landing.
 Although foam trucks were available, they were not used.
 The US Federal Aviation Administration no longer recommends pre-foaming runways, chiefly due to concerns that it would deplete firefighting foam supplies that might later be needed to respond to a fire; it is also difficult to determine exactly where a runway should be foamed, and pre-foaming might also reduce the effectiveness of the aircraft's brakes, potentially causing it to slide off the runway.